The Kid Who Fell Out the Window and Paul's Final Goodbye — Modern Paraphrase | nocap.bible

-The Kid Who Fell Out the Window and Paul's Final Goodbye
+The Kid Who Fell Out the Window and Paul's Final Goodbye.

-5 min read
+8 min read

 📢 Chapter 20 — The Farewell Tour 🥲

 was wrapping up one of the most intense seasons of his ministry.
 After a full-blown riot in (the whole city went unhinged over a silversmith who was big mad about people stopping their purchases), things finally calmed down.
-But Paul wasn't sitting still — he had churches to encourage, a mission to finish, and a clock ticking toward .
+But Paul wasn't sitting still — he had to encourage, a mission to finish, and a clock ticking toward .

 What follows is one of the wildest chapters in Acts: a farewell road trip, a kid who literally fell out of a window during a sermon, and the most emotional goodbye speech Paul ever gave.
 Buckle up.